The School Employees Benefits (SEB) Board was created by HB 2242 in the 2017 legislative session.

 - Daniel Gossett, member from association representing certificated employees

-Gossett is a library information specialist with the Edmonds School District with over 30 years' experience.
+Gossett is a library information specialist with the Edmonds School District with more than 30 years' experience.
 He has been a member of the Washington Education Association's Benefits Services Advisory Board since 2008.

 - Katy Henry, member from association representing certificated employees